-- 2. Investment Opportunities: Review and assess investment opportunities of a value exceeding management's authority, in accordance with procedures established by the Board from time to time. - 3.
+- 2. Investment Opportunities: The Committee may review and assess the acquisition economics of opportunities exceeding management's authority, to facilitate Board review and discussion. - 3.
 Guidelines and Policies: Review and approve guidelines and policies for the investing of cash and marketable securities and review reports from management on the results of such investments against established benchmarks. - 4.
 Treasury Activities and Capital Plan: Review and assess management's plans with respect to: managing capital; dividend recommendations and hedging transactions in accordance with procedures established by the Board from time to time.